EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-linkedin-profile.md

 Now go to your Student Dashboard and submit the **link to your LinkedIn Profile** so that your coach can review it and give you feedback.

+**Remember to submit your link no later than Wednesday on the week it's due, so that coaches have enough time for the review process.**

 ------